The Last Time

 "No, but it doesn't matter because I love you just as much and he's not here..."
 He sat on the chair in front of their dresser and leaned his head in his hands.
 "Or maybe I have been selfish.
 Maybe, maybe you should go back to sleep," Jesse said without looking at her.

-"No!" she embraced him from behind.
+"No!"
+She embraced him from behind.
 "Please Jesse even if you don't want me, I won't go back to sleep.
 I'll spend the rest of my life trying to convince you that I love you more than I've ever loved anyone, including him."

 Jesse turned and pulled her onto his lap.
 "Sorry, I believe you.
 I think it's just what everyone's been saying is getting to me, especially Dixon."